flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 again, the Caldari struck in a surprise attack.
-Knowing that the Caldari would need time to fully evacuate the planet and that the Gallente military had been severely shaken up by the right-wing government that came to power, one Caldari Admiral set out to distract the Gallente enough to allow for an evacuation.
+Knowing that the Caldari would need time to fully evacuate the planet and that the Gallente military had been severely shaken up by the right-wing government that came to power, one Caldari admiral set out to distract the Gallente enough to allow for an evacuation.
 Starting a massive game of cat and mouse, [Admiral Tovil-Toba](http://wiki.eveonline.com/en/wiki/Yakiya_Tovil-Toba) bought the time necessary for the Caldari megacorps to evacuate the civilian population.